 I hope my mom enjoys her treat and that her road to recovery is a piece of cake.

 Best Ever Banana Cake

 *adapted from Food.com

-Note: the recipe on Food.com recommends immediately putting the cake in the freezer after removing it from the oven.
+Note: I have recently changed this recipe to include the use of oil or butter.
+I find oil produces a much more moist and tender cake.
+Either ingredient is an option!
+The recipe on Food.com recommends immediately putting the cake in the freezer after removing it from the oven.
 I did not follow this step.

 - 1 ½ cups bananas , mashed